algorealmInc/Triggr/README.md

 ```
 ---

-4. Writing Event Data to Storage

-Store event fields directly into the database.
-Triggr is able to understand when real-time events data are to be stored:
+4. Writing Event data directly into the database.
+Triggr is able to understand when real-time event data need to be stored:

 ```rust
 /* Events defined in your contract */